slepc/slepc/doc/source/documentation/manual/eps.md

 Here `comm` is the MPI communicator, and `eps` is the newly formed solver context.
 The communicator indicates which processes are involved in the `EPS` object.
 Most of the `EPS` operations are collective, meaning that all the processes collaborate to perform the operation in parallel.

-Before actually solving an eigenvalue problem with `EPS`, the user must specify the matrices associated with the problem, as in line 9, with the following routine `EPSSetOperators`
+Before actually solving an eigenvalue problem with `EPS`, the user must specify the matrices associated with the problem, as in line 9 of [](fig:ex-eps), with the following routine `EPSSetOperators`

 ```{code} c
 EPSSetOperators(EPS eps,Mat A,Mat B);